 - Take classes on the UT Tyler campus or via ITV at the Longview and Palestine campuses.

-- Develop critical writing and analytical skills that are valued by employers across many fields.
+- Develop critical writing and analytical skills valued by employers across many fields.

 Graduates of the history program have followed myriad career paths.
 Many are employed as history teachers in area schools including: Robert E. Lee High School, John Tyler High School and Grace Community School.
-Others hold positions in local government, the law and libraries and archives.
+Others hold positions in local government, the law, libraries and archives.

 Bachelor’s in History: Explore the Past.
-Gain Lifelong Skills.
+Gain Skills for Your Future.